New York Stories

 In the early days of our relationship, when Seth suggested that his father could help my dad to realize his dream of opening his own Cajun restaurant, I pointed out the potential for scandal that could result if it became known that the assemblyman had used his political influence to help out his son’s boyfriend’s father.
 On top of that, I was justifiably concerned that by opening a second restaurant, we’d be putting our Asian takeout restaurant at risk.
 However, Seth’s dad knew of a landlord who’d recently had to evict a bankrupt tenant.
 As a result, the landlord had a fully furnished, empty restaurant that he was willing to lease at an exceptional rate, equipment included.
 Dad was able to negotiate a five-year lease that seemed to be too good to be true — and it was.
 We didn’t find out until after the Feds seized the building that, buried in the legalese, was a twenty-year noncompete clause that locked us into paying whatever rent the landlord wanted to charge.

 Opening a new Cajun restaurant was a bit of a risky proposition, as there were several Cajun restaurants nearby, serving everything from fast food to elegant cuisine, and the higher end ones all had raw bars.
 It was my idea to offer an all-you-can-eat Cajun buffet, modeled on the Indian buffets that were common in the area.
-It was a new niche for Cajun food than had yet to be exploited.
+It was a new niche for Cajun food that had yet to be exploited.
 I also came up with the name, the Ragin’ Cajun.
 When a kid making a delivery on an e-bike struck my mom as she crossed Grand Street, Dad felt he had no choice but to declare bankruptcy.
 However, it was the start of the summer and I was convinced that my boyfriend and I could pull off opening the restaurant on our own.

 It didn’t take very long for us to discover just what that entailed as we encountered everything from work-hour restrictions on minors to the reality of bookkeeping and the need for advertising.
 We learned a lot by trial and error, and we were so busy that we didn’t even notice it when an ordinary looking, overweight patron came in and ordered food from both the buffet and the à la carte menu.
 It turned out he was the food editor from the New York Times and after he declared our restaurant to have the best Cajun food outside of New Orleans, nothing was ever the same again.
 With long lines waiting for tables and takeout and with reservations booked for months in advance, Dad came to our rescue and we managed to add a few more tables, a larger buffet and a lot more staff.